Last Updated on October 4, 2023 by Editorial Team

 The special educator is vital in providing the services with the IEP is centered around and the general educator is essentially required to monitor it.
 The parents and students are the recipients of the program and without them, the program will make no sense.
 However, school representatives play a significant role as well since, without the approval of services, the program will be at a standstill.

 Who is involved in the IEP-making process?

 Although the inputs and insights of all team members are necessary for developing the IEP it is essentially outlined by the general and special educators along with the student and parents as per the needs and goals of the child.

-Other members of the IEP team also play a role in its development to approve the services to be provided, coordinate the meetings for parents and teachers and evaluate the results of the program.
+Other members of the IEP team also play a role in its development by approving the services to be provided, coordinating the meetings for parents and teachers, and evaluating the results of the program.

 Is it important for all members to attend IEP meetings?